Jimbo's Awesome Science Fiction and Fantasy Reviews is moving! You can find us at our new address jimbossffreviews.substack.com. Happy Reading!

 The guy who wrote the series didn't think it would get renewed for its fifth season, so he condensed the last two season into one season and it was freaking amazeballs.
 When the action gets thick, fast, and furious my eyes light up.
 There was a lot in A Nation Interrupted and it happened very quickly.
 I liked that.

 And, let's face it, there are a lot of things you can say to an author that are worse than, "Well gee, Mister, I really wish I had more of your work to read, and I would've paid to do it."
-It's also not like Miller hasn't published other stuff.
+It's also not like McDonald hasn't published other stuff.
 I definitely plan to read it.
 I just kind of wish that it would've been more of this story instead of a completely new one.

 Truth be told though, I'm a little bit bitter.
 I just read a book that went with one of my favorite books of all time and not only did I spend my whole weekend reading A Nation Interrupted instead of reviewing that, this review forced itself out of my head before I could get the other one written.
-I blame Miller for it.
+I blame McDonald for it.
 As punishment you should all buy his book and make him figure out who to spend all of that money.
 That'll show him!

 Bottom Line: 4.75 out of 5 Fiery Crashes